Sarnia Sea Lions Swim School

 - Pupils attending the 'Lane Swimming' are expected to bring a bottle of water onto poolside so as they can hydrate during their swimming lesson.
 They should also ensure they have a pair of short fin flippers as these also get used on an ad hoc basis.

-- Pupil Progression: Progression of swimmers will be at the judgment of the Teacher, and the Head Teacher & Director in accordance with the progression within the criteria written in the Sarnia Sea Lions System.
+- Pupil Progression: Progression of swimmers will be at the judgment of the Teacher, with the progression within the criteria written in the Sarnia Sea Lions System.
 Pupils will be moved during the course of lessons if they meet the skills criteria required for movement to the next Stage, and will not be deliberately held back.

 - Photography and Filming: You will notice at our lessons that our Teachers and Coaches may make use of iPads on poolside.
 The Swim School use iPads during the lessons for the purpose of:

 - Taking swimming teaching to the next level by providing a modern teaching service no other swim school provides

 - Limited footage may be used on our social media sites for marketing purposes, but mostly it will be used by The Swim School as part of our ongoing teacher training.
 The iPads will be wiped on a regular basis.
 If there is any footage that The Swim School feels will help or endeavour to give your child the best possible teaching, then The Swim School may use it for those purposes.
 Please write to The Company should you not want any footage used by us or would like to be consulted prior to its use in our teaching programme.